 - Mobile Web: Ensure that you have a mobile ready website, Google will penalise you for not having one and as that’s the platform where your blog should reside, get your website optimised or get a responsive or adaptive design by a local web design agency.

-When marketing for estate agents go for a broader exposure, build your estate agency business profile as the authority in your local area.
+When marketing for estate agents go for broader exposure, build your estate agency business profile as the authority in your local area.
 Build your digital strategy up around a mobile strategy and optimise the content you share around the pain points of your landlords, vendors and the buyers of course.

-This should of course lead to greater profits and a greater return on your time and cash investment into your marketing activities.
+This should, of course, lead to greater profits and a greater return on your time and cash investment into your marketing activities.